TERA Berserker Guide PvP - Introduction

 - Learn to place your attack at the end of the duration for best results

 : The hardest hitting ability you have, and your only iframe (invulnerability frame) skill.
 Take into account regarding how many overcharge ticks you have saved up as you use the ability.
 Thunderstrike 4x health tick, Cyclone 5x health tick, Lethal Strike 4x tick (once it starts flashing red), Vamp Blow 4x tick (once it starts flashing red).
-Regardless of which ability you use to overcharge into Evasive, all fully charged abilities have the same damage output of Evasive Smash.
+Regardless of which ability you use to overcharge into Evasive, all fully charged abilities have the same damage output of Evasive Smash, except a 5 tick cyclone does a little more.
 This ability is your primary source of kills as an Assassin style zerker.
 Evasive Smash (first use - the roll) ignores unit collision - (second use - dash & slash) does have collision.
 Learning to aim & use Evasive Smash is KEY for any zerker gameplay.
 With it being the only iframe, you can use this to bait many many attacks (Lancer giga leash always the most fun huehue), knowing to predict your opponents' reactions is core in knowing when to use this ability and/or just using this as a killing machine skill.
 Another thing of note is that the secondary skill (dash & slash) of Evasive Smash can instantly be block-canceled to either force damage at a distance without even moving or dash & then block immediately as a movement boost.
 This does not animation lock you like Lethal Strike does.

 - Any ability with full overcharge (except Cyclone 5 tick) > Evasive Smash combo - hits for the same amount of damage